PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

         public Account Account { get; set; }
     }
 ```

+We have also added `User` object and a forignkey `UserId` in Account class

 ```cs
     public class Account : BaseEntity // Inheriting from Base Entity class